light up the staircase with an LED strip and tasteless light effects

 a kit alternative to a DIY approach

-You could replace my soldering and technical input by buying a ready-made iRGB LED kit.
+You could buy a ready-made iRGB LED kit.
 It’ll be less flexible but you’ll find a lighting pattern that gives a pretty good ‘wow’.
 These kits stretch to 5 or 10 metres – a length which is easier to handle using 12v LED strips and a 12v power supply.
 They can be bought with a choice of IR remote, phone app Bluetooth control and music sensitivity.
 If you buy an LED strip that’s a bit long some kits let you cut them to length.
 Sometimes a kit is set to control a certain number of LEDs.
 If you cut the LED strip shorter they’ll still work, but some effects will seem ‘off’.
 Many LED strips have cut-lines marked on them and of course you ought cut from the not-wired end.

 how my staircase LED project works